'My best years are still ahead of me' - Root on scoops, captaincy & future

 "It was a time to shut off from the rest of the world, to just have me and the cricket ball.
 It worked."

-As for the increased output from his blade, Root is grateful for the help of another former England skipper.
+As for the increased output from his blade, Root is grateful for the help of another former England captain.

 "Nasser Hussain gave me some information about modes of dismissal in different periods of my innings and how to manage my game," says Root.